-A nerve that arises in the axilla from the medial cord of the brachial plexus, descends through the medial part of the upper arm to the back of the medial epicondyle, and passes between the heads of the flexor carpi ulnaris to enter the forearm.
+The ulnar nerve is a nerve that arises in the axilla from the medial cord of the brachial plexus, descends through the medial part of the upper arm to the back of the medial epicondyle, and passes between the heads of the flexor carpi ulnaris to enter the forearm.

-Course and relations in forearm It descends in the medial part of the front of the forearm, lying upon the flexor digitorum profundus, under cover of the flexor carpi ulnaris.
+The ulnar nervendescends in the medial part of the front of the forearm, lying upon the flexor digitorum profundus, under cover of the flexor carpi ulnaris.
 Near the pisiform bone it pierces the deep fascia at the lateral side of the flexor carpi ulnaris, and leaves the forearm by passing on to the front of the flexor retinaculum; and it ends on the retinaculum by dividing into two terminal branches – a superficial and a deep.